everysportmediagroup/everysport-php-sdk/README.md

-This is an official PHP client for the [Everysport API](https://github.com/menmo/everysport-api-documentation).
+This is the official PHP client for the [Everysport API](https://github.com/menmo/everysport-api-documentation).

 ## Examples